 where you can still get a pup or so that does NOT have the F1b type coat.

-F2- is Goldendoodle bred to a Goldendoodle.
-A breeder chooses 2 Goldendoodles based on a
+F2- is Doodle bred to Doodle.
+A breeder chooses 2

-shedding. ~However, they CAN end up having a "hair" type coat-so make sure either you-or
+~However, they CAN end up having a "hair" type coat-so make sure either you-or the Breeder

 Types of Coats

 Hair coat– Most often you will see a hair coat in a first generation Labradoodle.

 But can also be born in F1b and Multigeneration puppies.